 - Choose Running Total from the Show values as a drop-down menu.

-- Then, select Product.
+- Select Product.

 Here, you can see that it adds up the repetitive values and shows only the cumulative sum for the unique product ID.